DMV Hearings for DUI

 Finally, if the DMV decides to suspend or revoke the driver's license after the DMV hearing the driver may appeal the decision of the DMV.
 The appeal process includes the filing of appropriate documents within fifteen days of the receipt of the decision by the DMV to suspend or revoke the driver's driving privilege.

-To learn more about DMV hearings that concern DUI arrest or citations, also called admin per se hearings, contact DUI criminal defense attorney Christopher Dorado today.
-There is no charge for an in-office consultation where attorney Dorado will explain your criminal defense rights and options.
+To learn more about DMV hearings that concern DUI arrest or citations, also called admin per se hearings, contact our DUI criminal defense attorneys today.
+There is no charge for an in-office consultation where we will explain your criminal defense rights and options.
+Call today!

 DMV Hearing Attorneys